Design-Based Causal Inference with Missing Outcomes: Missingness Mechanisms, Imputation-Assisted Randomization Tests, and Covariate Adjustment: Real Data Application

 \section{Real Data Application}

 We apply our new framework to the Work, Family, and Health Study (\citealp{WFHS2018}), which is a large-scale cluster randomized experiment (CRE) for improving the well-being and work-family balance of employees.
 In this CRE, half of the 56 working groups (clusters) in an anonymized company were randomly assigned a workplace intervention (treatment), and the remaining half were controls.
 The average number of study individuals in a cluster is about 18.6, with 1044 study individuals in total.
 The outcome variable is control over work hours at the 6-month follow-up, a nearly continuous score ranging from 1 to 5 (19.1\% missingness).
 We consider the following seven covariates (recall that our framework also allows covariate missingness): the baseline value of the outcome measure (10.7\% missingness), employee or manager indicator (no missingness), group job functions (0.8\% missingness), time adequacy (4.9\% missingness), psychological distress (0.1\% missingness), perceived stress (21.5\% missingness), and work-family conflict (0.1\% missingness).
-In Table~\ref{tab: real data}, we report the $p$-values under $H_{0}$ (Fisher's sharp null) and 95\% confidence intervals (CIs) for an additive treatment effect, given by the Wilcoxon rank sum test based on the following six approaches: median imputation without or with covariate adjustment (using a linear covariate adjustment model), the imputation and re-imputation framework without covariate adjustment (i.e., Algorithm~\ref{alg: part}) with linear imputation model or boosting imputation algorithm, and imputation and re-imputation framework with covariate adjustment (i.e., Algorithm~\ref{alg: part with covariate adjustment}) with linear imputation and covariate adjustment models or boosting imputation and covariate adjustment models.
+In Table~\ref{tab: real data}, we report the one-sided $p$-values under the null hypothesis of no treatment effect $H_{0}$ and one-sided 95\% confidence intervals (CIs) for an additive treatment effect, given by the Wilcoxon rank sum test based on the following six approaches: median imputation without or with covariate adjustment (using a linear covariate adjustment model), the imputation and re-imputation framework without covariate adjustment (i.e., Algorithm~\ref{alg: part}) with linear imputation model or boosting imputation algorithm, and imputation and re-imputation framework with covariate adjustment (i.e., Algorithm~\ref{alg: part with covariate adjustment}) with linear imputation and covariate adjustment models or boosting imputation and covariate adjustment models.
 See Appendix E for more details on the dataset and procedure.
-Also, for the same reason as that mentioned in Remark~\ref{rem: we do not compare with CCA and MI}, we here do not compare our approach with previous model-based multiple imputation or weighting approaches in design-based inference with missing outcomes due to their lack of statistical validity (i.e., type-I error rate control) guarantee.